The first murder that sparked Elizabeth Richardson's desire to intervene in police stops - before they could turn deadly.

 With a fully functional MVP in hand, we opened beta testing to the public.

 As soon as beta testing is complete, we will first launch DispatchJustice in Pulaski County then expand into Central Arkansas.

 Once we feel confident in our operations in Central Arkansas, we will open access across the state of Arkansas.

 Our nationwide waiting list is open (Join It Here) and as demand grows, we will assess new markets accordingly.

 In 2016, police shot and killed Philando Castile reaching for his ID.
 “No one should die while trying to comply with officers,” our founder said.
 "If a person stopped by the police could say their attorney is on the way, I’ll wait for him to arrive before I speak to you,” that it might deescalate the situation.
 First finding inspiration from companies like OnStar and even LifeAlert, she thought a panic button could connect a dispatcher to the caller.

-The two agree DispatchJustice is a stop-gap to help create barriers to unnecessary entry into the criminal justice system.
+DispatchJustice is a stop-gap to help create barriers to unnecessary entry into the criminal legal system.
 An employee shouldn’t miss a day of work due to a data entry error or because he/she can’t afford $1500 bail.
 The cost of unnecessary incarceration not only hurts society and family units but also negatively impacts the economy.
-Employers invest heavily in people capital to hire and train employees and shouldn’t need to hire new ones because of a broken criminal justice system.
+Employers invest heavily in people capital to hire and train employees and shouldn’t need to hire new ones because of a broken criminal legal system.